Android - Java/Kotlin

 Acquiring an Access Token

-is a JWT token - more about jwt you can read - here.
+The Access Token is a JWT token - more about jwt you can read - here.

 A successful response will look like that:

 Note: Every Sync Token corresponds to one specific sync group only.
-To allow two different clients to connect to the same group, the clients need to use the same Access Token
+To allow two different clients to connect to the same group, the clients need to use the same Access Token.

 Create a project